Gender in Society

 Delivery

-This module will last for 11 weeks.
-Please note the module will be delivered at Paisley and Lanarkshire campuses by recorded lectures and face-to-face seminars.
+The module will be delivered at Paisley and Lanarkshire campuses by recorded lectures and face-to-face workshops.

 Timetable: